Can a Timeshare Be Foreclosed for Nonpayment of Fees or Assessments?

 Timeshare Costs, Fees, and Assessments

 Usually, in addition to the purchase price, timeshare owners are responsible for paying maintenance fees, special assessments, utilities, and taxes.
-These costs, which are sometimes collectively referred to as "assessments," can add up very quickly.
+These costs, sometimes collectively called "assessments," can add up very quickly.

 Maintenance Fees

-Timeshare owners are required to pay an annual maintenance fee to cover maintaining the property.
+Timeshare owners must usually pay an annual maintenance fee to maintain the property.
 For example, the timeshare association, which is similar to a homeowners' association, will use fees to pay for things like landscaping, security, pest control, repairs, and maintenance of amenities (such as pools, golf courses, workout rooms, and clubhouses).

 Timeshare maintenance fees vary from place to place, but they're often as much as several hundred dollars per year.
 You'll have to pay maintenance fees even if you choose not to use your timeshare, and the fees will most likely go up over time.